 The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt a going concern basis in preparing the annual report and financial statements.

 Independent Auditor

-KPMG Channel Islands Limited ("KPMG") were the auditors during the year.
-A resolution to re-appoint KPMG as auditor will be proposed at the Annual General Meeting.
+KPMG Channel Islands Limited ("KPMG") was the auditors during the year.
+A resolution to re-appoint KPMG as auditor will be proposed at the AGM.

 By Order of the Board

-Mr C Hill Mr D Hughes

-28 June 2023